petros-d/docs/docs/enterprise/configure-deployment.md

 ---
-title: "Configure an Airflow Deployment on Astronomer"
+sidebar_label: 'Configure a Deployment'
-navTitle: "Configure a Deployment"
+title: 'Configure a Deployment on Astronomer Enterprise'
-description: "How to configure your Airflow Deployment's Resources on Astronomer."
+id: configure-deployment-enterprise
 ---

 ## Overview